Herpinemmanuel/Oceanography/Cas_2/README.md

-# Case 2 : Second Run
+# Case 2 : Southatlgyre2

 In this run we choose :